tranquilit/pltis_uicomponents/README.md

 First of all, you should have these libraries installed in your environment:
 - [mORMot 2](https://github.com/synopse/mORMot2) — An Open Source Client-Server ORM/SOA framework in modern Object Pascal
 - [pltis_utils](https://github.com/tranquilit/pltis_utils) — Tranquil IT utilities
-- [pltis_virtualtrees](https://github.com/tranquilit/pltis_virtualtrees) — Tranquil IT modified version of [virtualtreeview_package](https://gitlab.com/freepascal.org/lazarus/lazarus/-/tree/main/components/virtualtreeview), which is compilable on Lazarus stable and trunk.
+- [pltis_virtualtrees](https://github.com/tranquilit/pltis_virtualtrees) — Tranquil IT modified version of [virtualtreeview_package](https://gitlab.com/freepascal.org/lazarus/lazarus/-/tree/main/components/virtualtreeview), which is compilable on Lazarus stable and up.

 ## Demo